Private First Class

 Manzo Takahashi was born on August 23, 1919, in Wapato, Yakima County, Washington, to Kazuto and Umeyo (Tahara) Takahashi.
 Kazuto emigrated from the village of Yahata, Saiki District, Hiroshima Prefecture, Japan, on the S.S.
 Kinshui; arriving in Seattle, Washington on October 24, 1902.
 Kazuto and Umayo were married on June 23, 1911, in Seattle.
 Manzo had four brothers: James Hajime, Noboru, Paul, and George Etsu; and three sisters: Toyoko, Kazue, and Carol Kawaworu.

-In the 1920 Federal Census, Kazuto was a farmer and the family was living in Yakima County.
-By the 1930 Federal Census, the family had moved to King County and the parents were gardeners at a truck farm.
+In 1920, Kazuto was a farmer and the family was living in Yakima County.
+By 1930, the family had moved to King County and the parents were gardeners at a truck farm.
 Manzo attended Cleveland High School in Seattle and was a member of the 7B Club and the Boys’ Century Games Club.

 As Manzo’s parents died while he was in high school, he moved to Spokane to live with his uncle and aunt.
-He graduated in 1937 from Lewis and Clark High School (Photo – right).
+He graduated in 1937 from Lewis and Clark High School.
 He then attended Kinman Business University in Spokane.
-In the 1940 Federal Census, Manzo was living in Spokane with his uncle Tokutaro Fujita and aunt Toku at 510 E. Courtland Avenue.
+In 1940, Manzo was living in Spokane with his uncle Tokutaro Fujita and aunt Toku at 510 E. Courtland Avenue.
 Manzo was working as a clerk in his uncle’s Oriental curio and novelty store, the Fuji Company, which Fujita had established in 1910 at 825 W. Riverside.
 On December 21, 1941, he was baptized in the Japanese Methodist Church in Spokane.

 “Mon,” as Manzo was known, signed his draft registration card on October 16, 1940, Local Board No. 2, Spokane.
 His uncle Tokutaro Fujita was his point of contact.
 He was 5’7” and weighed 130 pounds.